sseefried/open-epidemic-game/DEVLOG.md

 anything about OpenGL.
 I wanted to keep that part of the game safely encapsulated.

 Thus was born the GLM monad.
 However, it's currently not very opaque at all.
+...
+Okay I just fixed that.

+Now that this is opaque I think I want to introduce the concept of a background and a foreground screen.
+I then want to layer these two on top of each other.
+(In future I want to have blurred germs in the background that you can't interact there, just for eye candy.)